tnichols217/notes/APLit/Scribble 2.md

 >
 > T+ 2 hours the redecoration of school windows have finished, complete with inspirational and life changing quotes such as "The 11th commandmant: Thou shalt not assume" At this point the cleanup almost concludes as the bacteria move on to a new host.
 >
 > The morning after, the ultimate effect of the disease could be seen in full force.
 Initially as all stairwells have been incapacitated, they were immediately remedied by the school antibodies, however the other symptoms of infection were not treated till much later.
 As students flood in school gates, they find themselves surprised at what has happened to their own high school, and how badly they failed to protect their own.
+In the words of Moriah Winsor (12), she recommends that this prank is "not advised for the globophobics" as the balloons fly all around the school.
+>
+>

 Chris Jang: "I was hoping for our prank to be more like the previous class's who's rubber duckies we still see around today.
 But maybe not as polluting."